o-gs/dji-firmware-tools/README.md

 and starting offset of the `.data` section.
 If there is no `.ARM.exidx` section in the file, it will still be used as separator, just with zero size.
 After first look at the disassembly, it is good to check where the correct border between `.text` and `.data` sections is located.
-File offset of this location can be used to generate better ELF file.
+Memory address of this location can be used to generate better ELF file.

 Additional updates to the ELF after first look can include defining `.bss` sections.
-These sections represent uninitialized RAM used by the binary.
-It is tempting to just define one big section which covers whole RAM address range according to programming guide of the chip, but that results in huge memory usage and related slowdowns while disassembling the file.
+These sections represent uninitialized RAM and MMIO areasused by the binary.
+It is tempting to just define one big section which covers whole memory map address range according to programming guide of the chip, but that results in huge memory usage and related slowdowns while disassembling the file, while also making the file harder to navigate.

-Note that all section offsets are defined using start of the BIN file as reference, or in other words - they assume base address of 0x0.
-If you have found proper location of a section, remember to remove base address from the memory location before inserting to the command line of this tool.
+Note that all section offsets are defined using in-memory address, not the position within BIN file.
+If you have found proper location of a section within BIN file, remember to add base address to the file position before inserting to the command line of this tool.

 Base address can be often found in programming guide of the specific chip; sometimes it may be shifted from that location, if the binary is loaded by an additional bootloader.